 What is fare evasion?

-If you are unable to show a valid ticket for all or part of your journey to a ticket or revenue inspector you may be found guilty of fare evasion.
-Fare or ticket evasion is travelling on public transport without paying the correct fare, whether deliberately or indirectly.
-This is referred to as ‘fare dodging’ or by the method used, such as ‘turnstile jumping’ or ‘tailgating’.
+If you are unable to show a valid ticket for all or part of your journey to a ticket or revenue inspector you may be accused of fare evasion.
+Fare or ticket evasion is travelling on public transport without paying the correct fare, whether deliberately or inadvertently.
+This is sometimes referred to as ‘fare dodging’ or by the method used, such as ‘turnstile jumping’ or ‘tailgating’.

 What constitutes as fare evasion?

-- Using another person’s ticket or pass (Student Oyster Card, Freedom Pass or another type of discounted travel card)
+- Using another person’s ticket or pass (11-15 Zip Card, 16+ Zip Card, Student Oyster Card, Freedom Pass or another type of discounted travel card)

 - If you travel further than the ticket permits

-- Caught travelling on an incorrect ticket type, for example a young person’s ticket when over the age of 16
+- If you are caught travelling on an incorrect ticket type, for example a young person’s ticket when over the age of 16

-- You are travelling on a day, date or time during which restrictions are imposed which render your ticket or permit invalid.
+- You are travelling on a day, date or time during which restrictions are imposed which render your ticket invalid.